nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 				tick.json

+FAQ
+Q: How to use your datapack? \
+A: You can find the instructions in the link above.

+Q: How do I install/uninstall? \
+A: Again, you can find the instructions in the link above.

+Q: I don't know how to use GitHub.
+How can I download it? \
+A: On the GitHub page, you can see a Releases section on the right.
+Click it, which directs to Releases page.
+Then click the Bools-Datapack-Squid-Workshop-1.16.5.zip file to download.

+Q: What version of the game is it compatible with? \
+A: I wrote the pack in 1.16.5, and it is compatible upto at least 1.19.1 (and the foreseeable future versions).
+The syntax used are pretty basic, and I don't expect Mojang to make any big changes in the future.

+Q: We created a lot of scoreboard objectives.
+Are they still there after I uninstall? \
+A: If we follow the instruction in the GitHub page, all of the objectives will be deleted.
+If we made a mistake while uninstalling, we can simply reinstall and uninstall it again.

+Q: Why don't we use scoreboard tags instead of scoreboard objectives? \
+A: Because when we don't want to play with these scores anymore, we can just delete them.
+If we use tags, we cannot remove the tags on the players who are not online, which can cause trouble.

+Q: What is the meaning of life? \
+A: You didn't know?
+It's just █̵̭̩̦͍̒͑█̵̳̝̃̚█̷̨̺̮͈̆̓͠█̷̙͑█

+Q: What if I want more bools? \
+A: You can create "issues" here on GitHub to make a suggestion.

+Q: Can I modify your pack to suit my need? \
+A: Yes you can.
+The datapack is under Mozilla Public License 2.0.
+However, please don't copy paste the code without acknowledging the source.

+Q: What inspired you to make this datapack? \
+A: I was tired of writing same pieces of code for every datapack I made.
+Plus, I don't like adding a bunch of redundant scoreboard objectives for every datapack.
+So I decided to make an API datapack for everyone to use.

+Q: I have more questions! \
+A: Again you can create "issues" here on GitHub to make a suggestion.

 # Terms of Use
 Feel free to play around with this datapack. \
 As developer, feel free to use this datapack as a module to develop free datapacks. \